 MIC REES FLOOD SERIES - CATARACT GORGE 2014

-This painting was produced as part of a series whilst on a residency with Launceston Council at The Tasmanian Design Centre.
+This painting was produced as part of a series whilst on a residency at Kings Bridge Cottage, Cataract Gorge, Launceston.
 The series involved painting on site at night in Cataract Gorge in the Winter, a deliberate Juxtapose to a previous series (Summer at night on the Mid North Coast of NSW).
 This painting was produced using an ipad and a painting app on site.
 The ipad allowed Mic to paint at night as the screen is illuminated.
 This also allowed Mic to introduce a whole new process with his work.
 The series explored the dark, wild & moody sights and sounds at night during a large downpour that flooded the Gorge.
 Mic then watched the Gorge transition over the weeks back to the gentle calm, as the waters subsided, and

 the Dolomite Cliffs towered and quietly reflected back on the water.